uxthings/popicons/README.md

 npx popicons@latest i --outdir=src/popicons --framework=react-tsx
 ```

+> [!NOTE]
-Note that the NPM CLI saves icons as source code e.g. `popicons.tsx`, so that it's easier to move between devices.
+> Note that the NPM CLI saves icons as source code e.g. `popicons.tsx`, so that it's easier to move between devices.
 You can technically set `--outdir` to `--outdir=node_modules` but this is not recommended because icons won't automatically be installed when calling `npm i`.

 ### Import Popicons from the NPM CLI